vijayrajpanchall/matic-docs/docs/home/polygon-basics/zkEVM-basics.md

 # Polygon zkEVM

-**Polygon zkEVM** is a source-available ZK-Rollup providing EVM opcode compatibility for a frictionles user experience and the security of Ethereum.
+**Polygon zkEVM** is an open-source ZK-Rollup providing EVM opcode compatibility for a frictionles user experience and the security of Ethereum.

 It is the first zero-knowledge scaling solution that is fully equivalent to an EVM.
 All existing smart contracts, developer toolings and wallets work seamlessly.
 The zkEVM harnesses the power of ZK proofs to reduce transaction cost and massively increase throughput, all while inheriting the security of Ethereum.